 You’re dealing with volatile results, and it’s not easy.
 If your loved one has backed out completely, or even worse, engaged in violent or irreparable behavior, you’ll need some time to regroup and plan out your next course of action, at which point other members of the inner circle may be discouraged to continue.
 You need to follow through on any ultimatums that were discussed during the short time that you held their attention.

 Enforcing the severe consequences will allow your loved one to know you weren’t simply blowing smoke to get a reaction out of them.
-Even if they don’t immediately show it, knowing that they weren’t lied to and that the threats that were laid out on the table are being followed through with, may push them towards selecting an option.
-A form of treatment, or at least sitting down and listening to the full length of the intervention.
+Even if they don’t immediately show it, knowing that they weren’t lied to and that the threats that were laid out on the table are being followed through with, may push them towards selecting an option: a form of treatment, or at least sitting down and listening to the full length of the intervention.
 It’s a second chance to get the point across, and now they know you’re not messing around.

 If they are still unresponsive, or giving you the cold shoulder after the attempted intervention, you need to know that you haven’t failed them.
 You’re getting a reaction; they know how you feel, how their own inner circle feels, and everything is out in the open for discussion.
 They may fear the consequences, but it is paramount that they are followed through with to try and push a result, being rehabilitation or detox.

-An intervention is the absolute key turning point to showing someone who is suffering from addiction the light, and that they are hurting the people around them, and most importantly, themselves.
+An intervention is a key turning point to showing someone who is suffering from addiction the light, and that they are hurting the people around them, and most importantly, themselves.
 When you feel as though an intervention is necessary, the user may already be in such a cycle with their addiction that they will be unwilling to cooperate.
 You need to verbally and calmly let them know why they are hurting everyone, and make the information critical.
 It’s not uncommon for someone to dart out of the room when they feel ganged up on; get the crucial bits out in the open first and foremost.